A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Introduction

 For certain problems, we prove novel statements regarding convergence rates (Propositions \ref{prop:If-all-assumptions} and \ref{prop:If-all-assumptions-1} in Section \ref{sec:analysis}).
 More precisely, we show that our eigenvalue and eigenfunction estimates converge at arbitrarily high-order rates depending on the choice of Hilbert space, given that true eigenfunctions can be extended to sufficiently smooth functions in a larger domain.

 In Section \ref{sec:Application-to-Eigenvalue}, we demonstrate the generality of our approach through new numerical tests for a range of problems that may be difficult with existing high-order methods.
 First, we expand on the test from \cite{venn} by estimating larger Laplace--Beltrami eigenvalues.
-Then, we find Laplace--Beltrami eigenvalues on an implicitly-defined surface, Steklov eigenvalues in both flat domains and on a surface with boundary, Schrödinger--Steklov eigenvalues \cite{quino18}, and Steklov--Helmholtz eigenvalues for a problem that produces singular matrices with standard methods.
+Then, we find Laplace--Beltrami eigenvalues on an implicitly-defined surface, Laplace eigenvalues on an irregular 2D domain with a hole, Steklov eigenvalues in both flat domains and on a surface with boundary, Schrödinger--Steklov eigenvalues \cite{quino18}, and Steklov--Helmholtz eigenvalues for a problem that produces singular matrices with standard methods.
 Through our numerical tests, we demonstrate that the method is high-order, can be applied to implicit surfaces and other domains that are challenging to mesh, and requires minimal modification between problems.
 We conclude by summarizing our analysis contributions and numerical results in Section \ref{sec:conclude}.